 DocumentRoot "/Users/george/Sites"

-ServerName imac1.local
+ServerName mac1.local

 SSLEngine on

-SSLCertificateFile "/usr/local/etc/httpd/ssl/imac1.local.pem"
+SSLCertificateFile "/opt/homebrew/etc/httpd/ssl/mac1.local.pem"

-SSLCertificateKeyFile "/usr/local/etc/httpd/ssl/imac1.local-key.pem"
+SSLCertificateKeyFile "/opt/homebrew/etc/httpd/ssl/mac1.local-key.pem"

 </VirtualHost>